michaelbradley91/QuantumSimulation/DeutschJozsaAlgorithm.md

 is roughly why this is a good definition for the Oracle, and you may see this sort of definition in other Quantum algorithms too.

-<sub>This may not reflect the thoughts that went through David Deutsch's and Richard Jozsa's minds but I hope it helped
-your understanding!</sub>

 #### How is the Oracle represented Mathematically?

 From the reasoning above, I hope you feel confident a quantum gate exists for